Alumni Awards

 male and female looking at each other while posing with Westminster Alumni Award trophy

 Any individual can nominate a Westminster University alumnus for an award.
-Nominations are accepted through October 16 for the following year.
+Nominations will be accepted through Nov.
+11, 2024.
 An alumni board committee selects awardees every winter.